NexStops

 3.7 Chat messages

-3.8 SOS emergency and emergency contacts
+3.8 SOS emergency call and emergency contacts

 3.9 Payment data

-3.10 Marketplace and FreightEx listings
+3.10 Marketplace (cargo and vehicle listings)

 3.11 Push token (FCM)